Ryanhtech/language-manager/README.md

 # LanguageManager
- An open source Python module for translating your Python apps in many languages. **This software is outdated, and this repository is no longer maintained (it might contain outdated links)!
-You can still use it, but at your own risks.
-It will be replaced by a new project on GitHub soon (~may/june).**
+ An open source Python module for translating your Python apps in many languages.
+### **This software is deprecated, and this repository is no longer updated (it may contain outdated links)!
+You can still use it, but at your own risks.**
 ## How to add LanguageManager in your app?
  Just follow these steps:
  * Copy the source files somewhere in your project (*It is recommended to create a new directory in your project just for LanguageManager*)